costinm/krun/samples/cloudrun/README.md

 ```

+For versions of 'gcloud' older than 353.0, replace `--execution-environment=gen2` with `--sandbox=minivm`

 CLUSTER_NAME and CLUSTER_LOCATION will be optional - krun will pick a config cluster in the same region based on a TBD
 label, and fallback to other config cluster if the local cluster is unavailable.

+- `gcloud run deploy SERVICE --platform=managed --project --region` is common required parameters
+- `--execution-environment=gen2` is currently required to have iptables enabled.
+Without it the 'whitebox' mode will
+   be used (still WIP)
+-  `--service-account` is recommended for 'minimal priviledge'.
+The service account will act as a K8S SA, and have its
+   RBAC permissions
+-   `--allow-unauthenticated` is only needed temporarily if you want to ssh into the instance for debug.
+WIP to fix this.
+-  `--use-http2`  and `--port 15009` are required

 ### Testing